nanvel/blog/2022/10/python3-stdlib.md

 Network communication.

 UDP - user datagram protocol.
 Provides unreliable delivery of individual messages.
-Is commonly used where order is less important and multicasting.
+Is commonly used where the order is less important and multicasting.

 TCP - transmission control protocol.
 Provides byte stream between the client and the server, ensuring message delivery of failure notification through timeout management, retransmission, and other features.